Moon Orders Hospitals to Focus on Critical COVID-19 Patients

-President Moon Jae-in has instructed national university hospitals to focus their medical resources on treating critically ill COVID-19 patients.
+President Moon Jae-in on Monday instructed national university hospitals to focus their medical resources on treating critically ill COVID-19 patients.

 According to spokesperson Park Kyung-mee, Moon made the call during a meeting with his aides, saying the government is fully responsible for securing hospital beds.